Find out if you’re eligible and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19).

 - volunteer for another employer or organisation

-Paying employee taxes
+Paying employee taxes and pension contributions

 Your employees will still pay the taxes they normally pay out of their wages.